rnielikki/fakeos/README.md

 # For developers
 ## Guide
-* Remember to call every library classes and stylesheets to lib/index.ts and lib/index.scss after adding.
+* Remember to call every stylesheets to lib/index.scss after adding.
 And removing too.
+ * You can call to lib/index.ts if you want.
+This can make code clean, if you call it often and the path is complicated.
 What’s Component and what’s module
 * Class and most method names are PascalCase.
 Fields and properties are either PascalCase or camelCase.
 * Components are directly used by library user and contains main HTML or CSS Element template.